 Versailles is a tiny village located in the state of Illinois.
 With a population of 454 people and just one neighborhood, Versailles is the 758th largest community in Illinois.
-Much of the housing stock in Versailles was built prior to World War II, making it one of the older and more historic villages in the country.
+Versailles has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-Because occupations involving physical labor dominate the local economy, Versailles is generally considered to be a blue-collar town.
-43.48% of the Versailles workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Versailles, you'll notice that it is more blue-collar than most other communities in America.
+43.48% of Versailles’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Versailles is a village of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Versailles who work in sales jobs (15.22%), office and administrative support (13.77%), and personal care services (8.70%).

-Telecommuters are a relatively large percentage of the workforce: 17.78% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Versailles telecommute to their jobs.
+Overall, about 17.78% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The village is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Versailles has relatively fewer families with younger children, and/or college students.
 Combined, this makes Versailles a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.